In order to discuss this topic we need some definitions. In logical

 END FUNCTION minimum

-An explicit interface is obligatory for: It allows full checks at compile time between actual and dummy arguments.
+An explicit interface is obligatory for:

 INTERFACE gamma ! generic name